 During the project, children and parents worked together to see how science is relevant in their everyday lives.
 We promoted an enthusiasm for the subject both at home and at school, ultimately setting the children off on a scientific journey that lasts beyond their first years at school.

 Useful external websites

 Please click on the buttons below to access some useful science-based websites:

-We use The Association for Science Education planning matrices as a framework for our science planning.
+We use The Association for Science Education planning matrices as a framework for our science curriculum content.
 To view, please click on the link below.